-Canon 5D versus Sony A99
+Canon 5D vs Sony A99

-The Canon EOS 5D and the Sony Alpha SLT-A99 are two professional cameras that were announced, respectively, in August 2005 and September 2012.
+The Canon EOS 5D and the Sony Alpha SLT-A99 are two professional cameras that were revealed to the public, respectively, in August 2005 and September 2012.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 12.7 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 12.7 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A99 is notably smaller (5 percent) than the Canon 5D.
 Moreover, the A99 is markedly lighter (9 percent) than the 5D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 Concerning battery life, the 5D gets 400 shots out of its BP-511A battery, while the A99 can take 500 images on a single charge of its NP-FM500H power pack.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |2.||Sony A99||147 mm||111 mm||78 mm||812 g||500||Y||Sep 2012||2,799||ebay.com|